|

 - Lie there and feel the tension drain away.

-- Get totally relaxed
+- Get relaxed

-Focus your relaxed feelings
+Focus on your relaxed feelings

 Now begin to focus this relaxation on your event.
-Tell yourself
+Tell yourself,

-'When I am running and I begin to feel tension gripping some muscles, I will be
+'When I am running, and I begin to feel tension gripping some muscles, I will be

 able to tell those muscles "Let go", saying "Let go" will recall the relaxed